wyang342/bank-accounts/.github/PULL_REQUEST_TEMPLATE.md

 - Pair member 2: _name_

 ### Summary of solution:
-_tell us what how you chose to solve the challenge. how far did you get (release num)_
+_tell us how you chose to solve the challenge. how far did you get (release num)_

 ### Questions that came up: